Lime (transportation company): Deaths

+Malfunctions

 Some of Lime's electric scooters have been recalled due to mechanical failures.
 In October 2018, Lime recalled a number of its Segway Ninebot scooters after cases of batteries "smoldering, or in some cases, catching fire".

 In November 2018, Lime issued a recall of its Okai-model scooters on reports that the baseboards could "break in half".
 The recall was issued following internal comments by employees that its scooters were unsafe for public use.

 In February 2019, Lime issued a safety update, announcing that some of its scooters could malfunction and their wheels could "lock up".
 The company was forced to temporarily withdraw its scooters from circulation in Auckland and Dunedin, New Zealand, after injuries caused by irregular braking incidents.
 According to Consumer Reports, affected Lime scooters had buggy faulty firmware.

-User collaborations
+Use of contractors

 In some locations, Lime scooters are charged by private contractors who sign up to become "Juicers".
-The company sends approved Juicers charging equipment, and pays them to charge scooters overnight then place them at designated "LimeHubs" throughout the company's service area in the morning.
+The company sends approved Juicers charging equipment, and pays them to charge or swap batteries in the scooters overnight then place them at designated "LimeHubs" throughout the company's service area in the morning.
 Juicing can become competitive, with Juicers in some markets using vans and other creative means to pick up scooters all over a city.

 Lime also operates some cities exclusively with its own staff.